shog-ai/shoggoth/src/docs/md/docs.md

 ### Nodes

-Every Shoggoth node stores and maintains a local data structure called a Dynamic Hash Table (DHT).
+Every Shoggoth node stores and maintains a local data structure called a Distributed Hash Table (DHT).
 This DHT is stored in an in-memory database.
 The DHT of a node is a table that contains information about all its peers, with each item in the table representing information about a peer, including its Node ID, Public Key, IP address or domain name, and the Shoggoth IDs of all profiles it has pinned.